bonitasoft/bonita-doc/md/use-gzip-compression.md

 # Use gzip compression

 Using gzip compression in your application server can improve performance by reducing network load for some resources.
 This page describes how to activate gzip compression for a Bonita Platform with Tomcat.

+## Tomcat configuration

 To activate gzip compression for http requests, you need to modify the `server.xml` configuration.

-Open `server.xml` and find the Connector configuration that you use.
+Open `server.xml` and find the Connector configuration corresponding to HTTP.
 Edit the section to add following parameters:

 ```xml
 compression="on"